-Whilst considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, those with governance oversight and the school will be doing all that they reasonably can to limit children's exposure to the above risks from the school's IT system.
-As part of this process, the school has appropriate filters and monitoring systems in place and regularly reviews their effectiveness.
-Whilst it is essential that schools ensure that appropriate filters and monitoring systems are in place, they should be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.
+Whilst considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn (whatever their age and stage of development), those with governance oversight at the school will be doing all that they reasonably can to limit children's exposure to the above risks from the school's IT system, As part of this process, the school has appropriate filters and monitoring systems in place.
+These are reviewed centrally by the IT and cyber security departments who are responsible for ensuring schools have the appropriate level of security protection procedures in place in order to safeguard their systems, staff and learners.
+These teams review the effectiveness of these procedures annually to keep up with evolving cyber-crime technologies.